thoov/ember-test-selectors/README.md

 - Removes properties starting with `data-test-` from your JS objects like component classes for production builds

-- Automatically binds properties starting with `data-test-` on all components for development/testing builds

 More information on why that is useful are available on our [blog](http://simplabs.com/blog/2016/03/04/ember-test-selectors.html)!